-Master of Science in Mental Health
+Master of Science in Mental Health (MS-MHLTH)

-The master's in mental health allows eligible students to apply UWS mental health coursework toward the completion of a mental health degree in the case that after completion of course work, the clinical focus is not the appropriate fit.
+The Master of Science in mental health allows eligible students to apply UWS mental health coursework toward the completion of a mental health degree in the case that after completion of course work, the clinical focus is not the appropriate fit.
 This mental health degree is useful for career roles such as caseworker, peer support specialist, health care administrative assistant, community health worker, etc.